geoserver/geoserver/doc/en/user/source/styling/ysld/reference/featurestyles.rst

        .. image:: img/blend-difference.png

-.. note:: For more details about the compositing and blending options, please see the `GeoServer User Manual <../../../geoserver/styling/sld-extensions/composite-blend/>`__.
+.. note:: For more details about the compositing and blending options, please see :ref:`sld-extensions_composite-blend_modes`.

 Short syntax
 ------------